African American Heritage in Historic St. Augustine

-Wound throughout the charming streets of historic St. Augustine, centuries’ worth of African American heritage are alive and well.
-From the United States’ first settlement of free African Americans at Fort Mose, to Lincolnville – the neighborhood that played a major role in United States history – St. Augustine proves why the African American story is one of our nation’s greatest strengths.
+Wound throughout the charming streets of Historic St. Augustine, centuries’ worth of African American heritage are alive and well.
+From the United States’ first settlement of free slaves at Fort Mose, to Lincolnville – the neighborhood that played a major role in United States history – St. Augustine proves why the African American story is one of our nation’s greatest strengths.
 Journey through these fabled streets with this free African American Heritage Itinerary.
-We’ve included suggestions for historical landmarks, museums and attractions, as well as lodging and dining recommendations.
+We’ve included suggestions for historical landmarks, like the Plaza de la Constitucion, museums, lodging and dining recommendations.

-Named after Abraham Lincoln, Lincolnville was established shortly after the Civil War by newly freed black Americans.
+Named after Abraham Lincoln, Lincolnville was established shortly after the Civil War by newly freed African Americans.
 What began as a cluster of plantation squatter shacks known as “Africa” eventually boasted the city’s largest collection of Victorian homes.
-Indeed, Lincolnville is a place that has lived every phase of America’s racial journey.
+It is listed on the National Register of Historic Places and was designated a historic district in 1991.
+Now, Lincolnville is a vibrant neighborhood of homes, businesses, churches and parks.

-Explore the holy place where Martin Luther King preached in 1964.
-His presence made it famous in St. Augustine’s black history and the church’s permanent tribute to African heritage made it a hotbed of Civil Rights activity.
+Visit the holy place where Martin Luther King preached in 1964.
+His presence amplified its importance to St. Augustine’s Black community and the church’s permanent tribute to African American heritage fostered the Civil Rights movement.

-Follow markers describing civil rights-related events and people at more than 30 sites on the ACCORD Freedom Trail.
-Brochures for the ACCORD Freedom Trail’s self-guided tour are available at the St. Augustine Visitor Information Center in downtown St. Augustine.
+Follow markers describing Civil Rights-related events and people at more than 30 sites on the ACCORD Freedom Trail.
+Brochures for the ACCORD Freedom Trail’s self-guided walking tour are available at the St. Augustine Visitor Information Center in downtown Historic St. Augustine.